danbatiste/BF-to-C-Translator/README.md

-# Brainfuck-to-C-Translator
+# BF-to-C-Translator
-Converts brainfuck to C code.
+Converts BF code to C code.
 Created for a CodeWars challenge.